scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 # Sharding: Similar Data

-Sharding involves splitting data of the same time (e.g., the rows of the tables).
+Sharding involves splitting data of the same type (e.g., the rows of the tables).

 For instance if we wanted to shard our `Comments` table into two partitions, we